wen15th/dti5125-dialogflow-fastapi-webhook/README.md

 You can download it here: https://www.postman.com/

 Here’s a sample request that Dialogflow sends to the webhook.
 You can copy the code below and import it into your Postman.
-- To import: open Postman Desktop, go to File → Import, then paste the cURL code — and you're good to go.
+- To import: open Postman Desktop, click on `Import` (top left), then paste the cURL code — and you're good to go.
 - You can replace https://fastapi-service-945640963381.us-central1.run.app/ with your local address, such as http://localhost:8080 or http://localhost:8000.
 - You can also modify fields like `queryText`, `intent`, `outputContexts`, and `parameters` based on the specific Dialogflow request you want to simulate.
 Feel free to adjust the port number based on your local setup.